+Who participated?
 All Executive KMP.
-The STI for FY2018 operated over a 12 month performance period from 1 July 2017 to 30 June 2018.
-Executive KMPs' target STI was between 70% and 100% of TFR over the 12 month performance period with a total of between 87.5% and 125% of TFR for stretch performance.
+What was the performance period?
+The STI for FY2018 operated over a 12-month performance period from 1 July 2017 to 30 June 2018.
+What was the target STI award?
+Executive KMPs' target STI was between 70% and 100% of TFR over the 12-month performance period with a total of between 87.5% and 125% of TFR for stretch performance.
 The STI amount actually awarded to each Executive KMP in FY2018 is shown in section 3.7.
-STI awards are calculated as follows: Value of STI Award TFR X Target Opportunity X Level of KPI result Whitehaven has chosen performance conditions that link to our strategy and motivate outperformance of annual business plans.
-The following KPIs were adopted as performance conditions and applied to the FY2018 STI: Safety (TRIFR) Net Profit After Tax (NPAT) ROM production (managed basis) FOB cost per saleable tonne (equity basis) Environmental Enforcement Action Frequency Rate (EEAFR) Leadership and individual key performance indicators as agreed between the CEO and the Board, for example community engagement and project development targets. -
+How is the STI calculated?
+STI awards are calculated as follows: Value of STI Award = TFR X Target Opportunity X Level of KPI result What were the Whitehaven has chosen performance conditions that link to our strategy and motivate outperformance of annual business.
+The following KDIs were adopted as performance conditions and applied to the EV2019 STI.